Simulation-Software-Engineering/Lecture-Material/lecture-notes/virtualization-and-containers/overview.md

 - What are the differences between VMs and containers?
     - Virtual machines (VWs)
         - Emulating a complete computer.
         - Has a (type 1/2) hypervisor.
 Type 1 runs on bare metal while type 2 runs within an operating system.
+Distinction not always clear.
         - Might need/benefit from virtualization technologies (VT-X)
         - Great flexibility.
 Can run (normally) any operating system that runs on the virtualized platform.
         - Strict separation from host operating system.
+(Popular for safety critical tasks: c't banking os, Desinfec't, Remote laptops)
     - Containers
         - Low(er) overhead than virtual machines.
         - Container operates in "fenced off" part of the operating system (`cgroups`).